Self build housing

-We shall use the information to explore ways in which it might be possible for people and plots to be brought together.
+We will use the information to explore ways in which it might be possible for people and plots to be brought together.
 Registration does not however guarantee that a suitable plot will be identified, or become available.

 We will not pass identifiable information from the Register onto anyone outside the Council without the written consent of the person who registered their details.
 If you would like to know more about how we use your personal information please view the self build privacy notice.

 Sources of funding, help and advice

-You may be eligible to apply for a central government loan to assist you;
+- you may be eligible to apply for a central government loan to assist you from GOV.UK Custom Build Serviced Plots Loan Fund

-For advice around finance and mortgages, plot finding, project management or materials visit:
+- for advice around finance and mortgages, plot finding, project management or materials visit BuildStore

-Guidance for small builders and community organisations to help them assist people who want to build their own homes:
+- guidance for small builders and community organisations to help them assist people who want to build their own homes Right to build toolkit